 Planning enforcement policy

-The integrity of the development and building control process depends on our readiness to take enforcement action when it is considered essential to do so.
-We accept that rapid initiation of enforcement action is vital to prevent a breach of planning and building control from becoming well-established and more difficult to remedy.
+The integrity of the development and building control process depends on our readiness to take enforcement action.
+This is when it is considered essential to do so.
+Rapid initiation of enforcement action is vital to prevent a breach of planning and building control from becoming well-established.
+This would then be more difficult to remedy.

-We recognise the importance of establishing effective controls over unauthorised development, undertaken in accordance with the advice contained in the National Planning Policy Framework, paragraph 207, the Department of the Environment Circular 10/97, and under Sections 35 and 36 of the Building Act 1984.
+We recognise the importance of establishing effective controls over unauthorised development.
+These are undertaken in accordance with the advice contained in the National Planning Policy Framework, paragraph 207, the Department of the Environment Circular 10/97.
+Also, under Sections 35 and 36 of the Building Act 1984.

 Assessing a breach of planning control